matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 Our [Block Explorer](https://explorer.zksync.io) will show everything you may need about a transaction.

+## Will an address be claimable by an adversary in zkSync 2.0?

+No!
+We have a different address generation schema that would not allow address to be claimed on L2 by an adversary.
+Even if you deploy same address and same private key it would still be different.
 ## Can I withdraw my funds back to Ethereum?

 Yes, the bridge is two-way.
 You can withdraw your funds back to Ethereum.
 The withdrawal transaction will take up to 1 hour, depending on the usage of the zkSync network.

 ## Interacting - A step-by-step Guide

 As the testnet is running on Goerli network, you will need to get some Goerli ETH first.
 Try any of the faucets below.